wormhole-foundation/wormhole-docs/learn/messaging/ntt/ntt-architecture.md

 ## Introduction

-The Native Token Transfers (NTT) architecture within the Wormhole ecosystem provides a robust framework for secure and efficient token transfers across multiple blockchains.
-Its core components, Managers and Transceivers, are designed to handle the complexities of cross-chain communication, including token locking, burning, and message delivery, ensuring a reliable and scalable cross-chain communication system.
+The Native Token Transfers (NTT) architecture within the Wormhole ecosystem offers a robust framework for secure and efficient token transfers across multiple blockchains.
+This architecture relies on two core components, Managers and Transceivers, that work together to manage cross-chain communication and token operations complexities.

-This page provides an overview of the Manager and Transceiver components, detailing how they collaborate throughout the lifecycle of a message to ensure secure and efficient token transfers.

 ## System Components

-There are two primary components to NTT: Managers and Transceivers:

-- _Managers_ oversee the token transfer process, including rate-limiting and message attestation.
-They manage interactions with multiple Transceivers and ensure that tokens are locked or burned on the source chain before being minted or unlocked on the destination chain
-- _Transceivers_ are responsible for encoding, sending, receiving, and decoding messages across chains, facilitating seamless communication between different blockchain environments.
-They work with Managers to ensure that messages are accurately processed and tokens are correctly transferred, providing a reliable system for cross-chain token transfers

-The NTT framework supports advanced features such as custom Transceivers for specialized message verification, enhancing security and adaptability.
-The architecture includes detailed processes for initiating transfers, managing rate limits, and finalizing token operations, with specific instructions and events outlined for EVM-compatible chains and Solana.
+The NTT framework is composed of Managers, which oversee the transfer process, and Transceivers, which handle cross-chain messaging, ensuring smooth and reliable token transfers.

 ### Managers

-Manage the token and the Transceivers, handle rate-limiting and message attestation.
+_Managers_ oversee the token transfer process and handle rate-limiting and message attestation.
+They manage interactions with multiple Transceivers and ensure that tokens are locked or burned on the source chain before being minted or unlocked on the destination chain.
 Each NTT manager corresponds to a single token but can control multiple Transceivers.
 Key functions include:

 - `transfer` - initiates a token transfer process involving token locking or burning on the source chain
 - `quoteDeliveryPrice` - quotes the fee for delivering a message to a specific target chain by querying and aggregating quotes from the Transceiver contracts